Jonas Røndbjerg

-Jonas Røndbjerg (born 31 March 1999) is a Danish professional ice hockey forward who is currently playing with the Henderson Silver Knights in the American Hockey League (AHL) while under contract as a prospect for the Vegas Golden Knights of the National Hockey League (NHL).
+Jonas Røndbjerg (born 31 March 1999) is a Danish professional ice hockey forward for the Henderson Silver Knights of the American Hockey League (AHL) while under contract as a prospect for the Vegas Golden Knights of the National Hockey League (NHL).
 At the 2017 NHL Entry Draft, Røndbjerg was selected 65th overall by the Golden Knights.

+Internationally, Røndbjerg has represented Denmark at both the junior and senior levels, including four World Junior Championships, one IIHF World Championship, and the qualifiers for the 2026 Winter Olympics.

 Playing career

 Røndbjerg made his professional debut playing in his native Denmark, with Rungsted Seier Capital in the Metal Ligaen during the 2014–15 season.
 In order to further his development, Røndbjerg moved to Sweden to join the Växjö Lakers of the Swedish Hockey League prior to the 2016–17 season.

 During the 2017–18 season, Røndbjerg established personal best marks with 6 goals and 5 assists to finish with 11 points in 35 games with the Lakers.
 He returned the following season with the Lakers to contribute 4 goals and 6 points in 44 games during the 2018–19 campaign.

 On 30 May 2019, Røndbjerg agreed to a three-year, entry-level contract with the Vegas Golden Knights.

+As a restricted free agent, Røndbjerg signed a one-year extension with Vegas on July 6, 2025.

 International play

 Røndbjerg made his fourth World Juniors Championships appearance for Denmark serving as Captain at the 2019 World Junior Championship.
 He posted 1 goal and 2 points in 6 games, unable to keep Denmark from returning to Division 1.

+Røndbjerg made his senior team debut for Denmark in 2024 at the qualifiers for the 2026 Winter Olympics.
+Denmark won all three games and qualified for the tournament, with Røndbjerg scoring one goal.
+Following the Golden Knights' elimination from the 2025 Stanley Cup playoffs in May 2025, Røndbjerg joined Denmark at the Danish-hosted 2025 IIHF World Championship, scoring two goals in his tournament debut against Norway on 17 May.
+A month later, on 16 June, Røndbjerg was subsequently named one of the first six members of Denmark's roster for the 2026 Winter Olympics.